 IRWD and Rosedale are seeking State funding for the Kern Fan Groundwater Storage Project through the California Water Commission's (CWC) Water Storage Investment Program (WSIP).
 In August 2017, IRWD and Rosedale submitted an application to the CWC for funding of the Kern Fan Groundwater Storage Project pursuant to the WSIP under Proposition 1.
 Proposition 1 of 2014 dedicated \$2.7 billion for investments in water storage projects.
 The CWC is administering the WSIP to fund public benefits associated with eligible projects, including the Kern Fan Groundwater Storage Project.
-In May 2018, the CWC approved conditional funding in the amount of \$67.5 million for construction of the Kern Fan Groundwater Storage Project.
+For purposes of the WSIP, public benefits are defined by section 79753(a) of the California Water Code as ecosystem improvements, water quality improvements, emergency response, and recreational purposes.
+Under the WSIP all other project benefits are referred to as non-public benefits.
+In May 2018, the CWC approved conditional funding in the amount of \$67.5 million for construction of the Kern

+Fan Groundwater Storage Project.
 Following successful completion of the WSIP funding requirements under Proposition 1, a final award of this funding is expected in 2022.
-The funding requirements include requirements for environmental documents, contracts for the administration of public benefits and funding commitments for non-public benefits.
+The funding requirements include requirements for environmental documents, contracts for the administration of WSIP public benefits and funding commitments for WSIP non-public benefits.